AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 >[!NOTE]
 >
-> There is no change between UI of Rapid Development Environment (RDE) and other Cloud Service environments for Forms.
+> There is no difference between the UI of Rapid Development Environment (RDE) and other Cloud Service environments for Forms.
 All Document of Record related options, like selecting a document of record template for an adaptive form, continues to appear in UI.
-These environments has no Communication APIs and Document of Record capabilities to test such options.
+These environments have no Communication APIs and Document of Record capabilities to test such options.
 So, when you choose any option that requires Communication APIs or Document of Record capabilities, no action is performed, and an error message is displayed or returned.

+## RDE tutorial

+To learn about RDE in AEM as a Cloud Service, refer to the [video tutorial that demonstrates how to set it up, how to use it, and the development life cycle](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/developing/rde/overview.html)